Organization & Admin

 Billing Page

-1. Navigate to Settings > Billing.
+1. Navigate to Organization > Billing.

 Screenshot